quire-io/guide/_docs/tasklist-14-favorite-follow.md

 You can favorite a task that you think are important to you.
 Favorites are personal, unlike tags or priority that are seen by all members.

+**Note:** A ♥ means you favorited the task, whereas a ♡ means you didn't.
+And the number beside either heart indicates how many people have favorited the task.
+{: .notice--warning}

 Go to the detail panel, and click on the ♥ icon in the menu bar.

 ![favorite task]({{ site.url }}{{ site.baseurl }}/assets/images/favorite-follow-task/favorite_task.png)